-If existing FME Engines are utilizing all system resources to process jobs, you can add FME Engines on a separate machine.
-This allows you to use the system resources of multiple machines, which allows additional concurrent jobs to be run.
+If existing FME Engines are utilizing all system resources to process jobs, you can add FME Engines on a separate machine or access Remote Engine Services.
+Either approach allows you to use the system resources of multiple machines, which allows additional concurrent jobs to be run.